 1. A donor makes a gift to your organization through his or her Donor Advised Fund.
 The donor made the recommendation to send this donation, but the final decision and the distribution of the money is managed by the Donor Advised Fund.
-You’ll record the gift under the record of the Donor Advised Fund, and enter a soft credit to credit the donor.
+You’ll record the gift under the record of the Donor Advised Fund and then enter a soft credit to credit the donor.
 Note that IRS regulations prohibit a donor from fulfilling or reducing the balance of a pledge with a payment from a Donor Advised Fund.

 2. A couple makes a donation to your organization, and the check is signed by the wife.
 If you have separate constituent records for spouses or domestic partners, you’ll want to record this donation as a gift under the wife’s record and also create a related gift to assign the soft credit to the spouse/partner.

-3. A volunteer of your organization sits on the board of his family foundation.
+3. A volunteer in your organization sits on the board of his family foundation.
 If the foundation makes a gift to your organization, you’ll record the gift under the foundation’s record and assign a soft credit to the volunteer.

 In each of these examples, the soft credit is assigned to a person who was part of the decision to make the gift.
 Soft credits are not intended to track a person’s participation in the request for a gift.
-If a board member of your organization meets with a major donor to request a gift and that donor decides to donate, the board member should not be assigned a soft credit.
+If a board member for your organization meets with a major donor to request a gift and that donor decides to donate, the board member should not be assigned a soft credit.
 Instead, you may assign the board member as the Steward of that constituent.

 How do soft credits affect searches and reports?

 Constituents with soft credits will be included in searches for constituents who have made a gift this fiscal year.
 Both the Donor Advised Fund and the constituent with a soft credit will appear in search results.
 If you do not want soft credits to appear in your search results, you can restrict your search by gift type to exclude soft credits.